 You can set an execution policy that is effective only in a particular scope.

-The valid values for Scope are Process, CurrentUser, and LocalMachine.
+The valid values for Scope are MachinePolicy, UserPolicy, Process, CurrentUser, and LocalMachine.
 LocalMachine is the default when setting an execution policy.

 For more information, see Set-ExecutionPolicy.

-The following command gets the current execution policy:
+The following command gets the effective execution policy:

-To get all of the execution policies that affect the current session and displays them in precedence order, type:
+To get all of the execution policies that affect the current session and display them in precedence order:

-The result will look similar to the following sample output:
+The result looks similar to the following sample output:

 Scope ExecutionPolicy ----- --------------- MachinePolicy Undefined UserPolicy Undefined Process Undefined CurrentUser RemoteSigned LocalMachine AllSigned